real-DEAL/Breadcrumb/README.md

 is refactored and improved before being merged in.
 This will guarantee a higher degree of code quality and will prevent careless errors from being merged into your application.
+- [ ] Read this excellent (and brief) [article about pull requests](https://github.com/blog/1124-how-we-use-pull-requests-to-build-github)

-If you use continuous integration, you will benefit even more from a pull request based workflow because you will always know that you are never merging breaking code into your master branch.
+With continuous integration, you will benefit even more from a pull request based workflow because you will always know that you are never merging breaking code into your master branch.

 ###### Speaking to each other

-You should use a persistent chat service like hipchat, slack, or irc to communicate as a team so that you can have efficient asynchronous communication.
+You may want to use a persistent chat service like [hipchat](5), [slack](6), or irc to communicate as a team so that you can have efficient asynchronous communication.
 This will make your team more accountable and efficient, so you don't have to stop everyone else's work to discuss small issues or request code